20-minute listen

 11:58 & 14:24 – Conducting comprehensive and risk-based due diligence.

-While the new policy incentivizes companies to come forward and self-disclose misconduct, companies are not going to get a free pass.
+While the new policy incentivizes companies to come forward and self-disclose misconduct, companies will not get a free pass.
 There is an expectation that acquiring companies conduct comprehensive but risk-based due diligence to try and mitigate some issues before a deal is completed.
-Risk-based due diligence should be focused on high-risk jurisdictions and industries as well as potential sanctions issues, among others.
-However, in many instances misconduct can only be uncovered in the post-acquisition phase, and companies need to move fast to remediate in order to qualify for the new policy’s incentives.
-To quickly identify misconduct post deal, companies will need to have robust compliance policies and post-deal due diligence processes in place.
+Risk-based due diligence should focus on high-risk jurisdictions and industries and potential sanctions issues.
+However, in many instances, misconduct can only be uncovered in the post-acquisition phase, and companies need to move fast to remediate it to qualify for the new policy’s incentives.
+To quickly identify misconduct post-deal, companies must have robust compliance policies and post-deal due diligence processes in place.

 15:46 – Companies may start conducting deeper dive diligence as a result of the policy.

-While some forms of misconduct cannot be identified until the integration phase, companies can still get ahead of potential issues by conducting comprehensive pre-deal due diligence.
-A likely result of the policy and the timing as well as resourcing issues that it entails may be that companies start approaching pre-deal due diligence through a deeper-dive lens and take a more robust pre-acquisition posture than what they have done in the past.
+While some forms of misconduct cannot be identified until the integration phase, companies can still avoid potential issues by conducting comprehensive pre-deal due diligence.
+A likely result of the policy and the timing and resourcing issues that it entails may be that companies start approaching pre-deal due diligence through a deeper-dive lens and take a more robust pre-acquisition posture than they have in the past.